 Model setup

 To distinguish between potential emplacement mechanisms for the mantle lithosphere sampled by Crystal Knob, a forward model of the geotherm implied by each of the tectonic scenarios shown in Figure ¿fig:neogene_sections? is constructed.
-A model based on the one-dimensional heat-flow equation ∂T∂t=kρCp∂2T∂z2+αρCp  (1) is used to track the evolution in the geotherm through the lithosphere predicted by the three tectonic scenarios presented above.
+A model based on the one-dimensional heat-flow equation ∂T∂t=kρCp∂2T∂z2+αρCp  (1) is used to track the evolution of the lithospheric geotherm predicted by the three tectonic scenarios presented above.

-To simulate both subduction and slab window driven mantle underplating, the forearc geotherm is stacked atop modeled oceanic, or asthenospheric geotherms and relaxed towards the present by iteratively solving the heat-flow equation using finite differences.
+To simulate both subduction and slab-window driven mantle underplating, the forearc geotherm is stacked atop modeled oceanic (or asthenospheric) geotherms and relaxed towards the present by iteratively solving the heat-flow equation using finite differences.
 The entire model is implemented in Python, with finite-difference modeling based on the FiPy software package [Guyer et al., 2009].
 Explicit and implicit finite difference approaches are combined using a two-sweep technique [Crank and Nicolson, 1947] to ensure a stable result.
 The model is run to a depth of 500 km to remove the effects of unknown mantle heat flux.

 Several auxiliary analytical models are used to constrain portions of our modeled scenarios.
 We use the Global Depth and Heat (GDH) model for oceanic crust [Stein and Stein, 1992], and the Royden [1993] forearc geotherm model to model the evolution of a geotherm during subduction on a continuously subducting model.
 Standard values are used for oceanic and continental material properties, and are given in Table ¿tbl:model_parameters?.
-More information about model setup and integration is given in Section 9.
-Is this the Supplementary file?
-This file should be called out here!
+More information about model setup and integration is given in Section 7.

 Model results